 - Reentry from short term mission

 - Salvage job -- short-term mission team problems during a

 summer mission experience

 - They only knew my name -- trying to plug in to a local

 - To drink or not to drink -- a teetotaler in France finds himself

 - When trust erodes -- a congregation loses faith in their pastor

 - Inappropriate touching

-7 steps to effective case study discussion Several of the above cases
+Seven steps to case study discussion Several of the above cases

 Brief scenarios or examples with less description than a typical case study

 - Cultural anthropology scenarios: Gulliver's travels and

 - Theology of missions scenarios: Are the heathen really

 - Witnessing scenarios: How would you respond?